Nogor-Solutions-Ltd/Archive/csfd/Developer manual for csfd.md

-# Manual CSFD (Customize System for Faster Development)
+# Manual for CSFD (Customize System for Faster Development)

 ## Table of Contents